 HIV/AIDS & Sub-Saharan Africa

 AIDS is the leading cause of death in southern Africa.
-Sub-Saharan Africa makes up one-tenth of the world's population, but two-thirds of the world's HIV-positive population and more than 80% of all AIDS deaths occur there.
-In 1999, nearly 70% of the 5.6 million new HIV infections occurred in sub-Saharan Africa.
+Sub-Saharan Africa makes up one-tenth of the world's population, but two-thirds of the world's HIV-positive population and more than 80 percent of all AIDS deaths occur there.
+In 1999, nearly 70 percent of the 5.6 million new HIV infections occurred in sub-Saharan Africa.

 The epidemic is made grimmer by the fact that most Africans cannot afford the antiretroviral drugs that are the cornerstone of AIDS care in the United States and other Western nations.
 The drugs can cost up to $20,000 per year.
 Although efforts are being made in the United States and elsewhere to lower the cost, some African leaders say that even an 80% cut in price would not be enough to make the drugs affordable.

 Further, the strict regimen that the drugs demand requires a drastic change in lifestyle that may be difficult for many people.
 Perhaps even more basic than medicine, many HIV-infected Africans are undernourished and hungry.
 Getting food to the people may be even more important than providing drugs.